Recovery Guide for Dr. Yates Patients

 Scars are the necessary trade-off of many plastic surgeries.
 The goal is a near-invisible, thin, skin-colored scar.
 Scars are ideally minimized by early attention but there are options for treatment of problem scars as well… Read More.

-The weeks before surgery are a good time to maximize a healthy diet and stay on top of exercise.
+The weeks before surgery are a good time to maximize a healthy diet and stay on top of the exercise.
 Yoga and heart-healthy exercises are particularly valuable.
 For almost every procedure stopping smoking 6 weeks before surgery is valuable.
-For some it is critical.
+For some, it is critical.
 Avoid excessive alcohol and marijuana prior to surgery as well.
+Alcohol can thin the blood, and marijuana can affect our sedation protocols; we ask you to avoid both for 2 weeks prior to surgery.

 Check your medications and supplements